-You can walk close to the waterfall to get a good look, some parts have been fenced off for protection but you can still get within enough distance to feel it’s power and get a perfect picture.
+You can walk close to the waterfall to get a good look, some parts have been fenced off for protection but you can still get within enough distance to feel its power and get a perfect picture.

 Mulagljufur Canyon is one of those places that offers everything Iceland is famous for.
-From a canyon river, volcanoes and a breathtaking view over one of the best waterfalls in Iceland this place will not disappoint.
+From a canyon river, volcanoes, and a breathtaking view over one of the best waterfalls in Iceland this place will not disappoint.

 One of Iceland’s lesser-known places possibly due to the moderately difficult 1.5-mile hike from the parking area, but it is worth it.
-Be warned you will get wet crossing rivers and squelching through mud, but at the end, you get to marvel at what Nature can create.
+Be warned you will get wet crossing rivers and squelching through mud, but in the end, you get to marvel at what Nature can create.

 The canyon offers two waterfalls Hangandifoss and Mulafoss and while Mulafoss is beautiful Hangandifos is a very impressive 123 meters thundering between the canyon walls making it quite spectacular.
-It’s one of Iceland waterfalls that you don’t want to miss.
+It’s one of Iceland’s waterfalls that you don’t want to miss.

-Systrafoss or Sister Falls is a low volume waterfall right behind the town of Kirkjubæjarklaustur.
-These side by side Iceland waterfalls do not flow consistently throughout the year and are seen at their best after periods of prolonged rain.
+Systrafoss or Sister Falls is a low-volume waterfall right behind the town of Kirkjubæjarklaustur.
+These side-by-side Iceland waterfalls do not flow consistently throughout the year and are seen at their best after periods of prolonged rain.

 When in full flow they look like two small rivers running down the mountainside and are quite mesmerizing.
 In the winter Systrafoss gets frozen somehow adding to the charm.